11 Reasons you Need Plants in Your Home ASAP

 Instead of embellishing your home with inanimate objects, try making your home beautiful with plants; unique creatures that brighten up empty spaces and uplift the mood of any apartment.

-Whether you want to have your own mini jungle or a fern to perk up your desk area; plants are a great way of decorating living spaces.
+Whether you want to have your own mini jungle or a simple fern to perk up your desk area; plants are the zen way of decorating living spaces.

 3. Getting rid of pollutants